On orthogonal local models of Hodge type: Irreducible Components

 Observe that the elements

 belong to $I_{\text{sim}}$.
 Therefore, we can easily see that

 Observe also that

 Thus, the closed subschemes $ V(I_1),V(I_2)$ are affine spaces of dimension $d-2$ and so they are irreducible and smooth.
 We have to check that the third one is irreducible and of dimension $d-2$.
 Notice that $I_3 $ is generated by homogeneous elements.
-Thus we can use the corresponding projective subscheme
+Thus, it suffices to prove that the projectivization